Pre-K through High School

 Art, music, active play, and storytelling are integrated into the curriculum.

-HALUTZIM (Pioneers) Kindergarten through 2nd grade
+Kindergarten through 2nd Grade

 Curriculum focuses on the Jewish Holidays, Bible stories and heroes, and the Land of Israel.
 Students are introduced to prayers and songs to increase their comfort at services.

-KADIMAH (Striving Forward) 3rd through 6th Grades
+3rd through 6th Grades

 Upon completing a course of study, our students become candidates for Bar/Bat Mitzvah.
 Our B'nai Mitzvah program is comprised of preparatory coursework integrated into the Religious School curriculum and includes attendance at Shabbat services, private tutorials, and a series of sessions with the Rabbi.
-Study focuses on the process of Torah, the meaning of B'nai Mitzvah, an analysis of the student's Torah and Haftara portions, and mastering the Shabbat liturgy.
-B'nai Mitzvot at Congregation Beth Shalom are both family and congregational celebrations as the Bar/Bat Mitzvah participates in both Friday evening and the Shabbat morning services.
+Study focuses on the process of Torah, the meaning of B'nai Mitzvah, an analysis of the student's Torah and Haftarah portions, and mastering the Shabbat liturgy.
+B'nai Mitzvah at Congregation Beth Shalom are both family and congregational celebrations as the Bar/Bat Mitzvah participates in both Friday evening and the Shabbat morning services.